-Supported export formats can be one of the following: BMP, JPG, TIFF, PNG, FIT, JP2, DPX, for still images, or AVI, MOV (32 bit only) and SEQ for movie-like rendering.
+Supported export formats can be one of the following: BMP, JPG, TIFF, PNG, FIT, JP2, DPX, for still images, or AVI and SEQ for movie-like rendering.

 When exporting to a movie format, a custom frame rate can be set.
 By default, frame rate of the original sequence will be applied.